Branding is more than cute logos and taglines. It's sometimes about building a new company or industry. Here's one example from our collection:

 In this approach, Allison initiated brand development to turn the holistic field into one of respect - now popularized in national media and by consumer demand - rather than the frequent ridicule that was common in those early days.

 As part of this branding, Allison published a study on the public’s use of “holistic health”, requested by the library of the National Institutes of Health, Office of Alternative Medicine.
 Her study was used by some members of Congress to champion legislation in this area at the time.
+Her study showed how the public was using alternative healthcare even when insurance didn't cover it, because allopathic (Western) medicine wasn't solving the patients' problems.
+This "alternative/integrative" healthcare was thriving among the doctors and practitioners in her study.

 How to apply branding to your advertising for a winning formula!